 - Hao from Shaman King is insane but particularly good at striking people at their emotionally weakest, having built a seemingly random band of spiritually aware random passers-by with otherwise wildly varying ideals.
 They're all insane in that they all want to kill every non-shaman on Earth, but behave like perfectly normal people around other shamans.

 - Since the "criminal coefficient" that makes you a criminal in Psycho-Pass is heavily affected by stress, latent criminals tend to increase the coefficient of victims and onlookers, especially since people have become so accustomed to uninterrupted peace.
-When some people, and the populous goes absolute nuts in fighting them back.
+When some people fake their displayed crime coefficient to go on a crime spree, the populous goes absolute nuts in fighting them back.

 - Twelve Monkeys: "Telephone call?
 Telephone call?
 That's communication with the outside world.
 Doctor's discretion.
 Nuh-uh.
 Look, hey - all of these nuts could just make phone calls, they could spread insanity, oozing through telephone cables, oozing into the ears of all these poor sane people, infecting them.
 Wackos everywhere, plague of madness."